General Registration Policies

 Students will follow individual program requirements regarding graded coursework.
 Courses may be taken Pass/No Pass (P/N) only when this grading basis is available for selection in CAESAR.
 No individual exceptions will be allowed.

 - 590 research registrations must be taken on a P/N basis.
-A grade of K, not a Y, is given when the work for 590 is in progress.
-The one-year deadline to make up an incomplete does not apply to the K grade.
+A grade of K (in progress), not a Y (incomplete), is given when the work for 590 is in progress.